4 Essential Questions About Teen Birth Control

 A: Yes, it is.
 When it comes to the birth control pill, for example, a recent Reuters study says the number of teenage girls taking some version of it has jumped 50 percent since 2002.
 Today, 18 percent of teenage girls, or almost 1 in 5, are reported to be on the birth control pill.
 It’s absolutely more socially acceptable now than it was years ago, for a mother to come into my office with her daughter to have a frank discussion about birth control.

 Q: What age is the “right age” to start birth control?

 A: That’s a good question, but a tricky one to answer.
 Age 16 tends to the most common age.
 I like to wait until girls are that old because I feel it’s important for a young woman to be established in her cycle before potentially disrupting it.
 Besides the benefit of preventing unwanted pregnancy, hormonal birth control has also been shown to benefit women by regulating periods, reducing ovulation, and possibly reducing the risk of some types of ovarian cancer.

 That said, the decision to start birth control is an immensely personal one, and something that must be discussed with care between parents, doctors, and the young woman in question.
 Some girls may be ready at a younger age, while others that are older may not yet have developed to the level of psychological or emotional maturity required to handle the medical regimen.

 Q: Are certain methods of birth control more appropriate for teen girls?

-Methods she does not recommend for teen girls include, primarily, the IUD (intrauterine device).
-Dr. Gorlitsky also puts a special emphasis on the importance of using condoms, whatever the hormonal birth control option selected, to prevent the transmission of sexually transmitted diseases.
+I, generally, don't recommend the IUD (intrauterine device) for teen girls.
+I have to stress the importance of using condoms, whatever the hormonal birth control option selected, to prevent the transmission of sexually transmitted diseases.

 Q: Do any of the recommended methods pose any risks if used long-term?